hyperbunny77/RealDebridManager/README.md

 This project aims to automate many functions of the Real Debrid Service.
 It is intended to slot into your existing workflows.

 ##### This project is an alternative to the great solution "rdt-client".
-It is lightweight and uses less rescources so is great for a small low powered NAS.
+It is lightweight and uses less resources so is great for a small low powered NAS.

 Please see examples below.